anttiviljami/wp-safe-updates/readme.md

 ### The Old Fashioned Way

+This plugin is available on the [official WordPress.org plugin directory](https://wordpress.org/plugins/wp-safe-updates/).

 You can also install the plugin by directly uploading the zip file as instructed below:

 1. [Download the plugin](archive/master.zip)